nzbget-ng/nzb-subject/README.md

 # nzb-subject
-Framework for testing parsing strategies for the 'subject' field in an NZB file that determines the names of files created.
+Test framework for testing parsing strategies for the 'subject' field in an NZB file that determines the names of files created.